leviseibert/leviseibert.github.io/index.markdown

 Thanks for checking out my site!
 I'm still working on what exactly this site will be, so stay tuned.

-Who knows...maybe someday SeibertSecurity will be a consulting business!
+Who knows...maybe someday Seibert Security will be a consulting business!